 To truly embrace Sonoma County, you need to get up close and personal with the vines.
 Fortunately, most Wine Country tasting rooms invite you to not only stroll among the green tendrils, but often, you can taste a grape plucked straight from the plant.

 Command your own adventure with these fun tours on bikes, a horse drawn carriage, a hot air balloon, or your own two feet.
 You can also enjoy a car or luxury shuttle tour, which offers you a professional guide to help select the wineries to visit, offer insider access like visits with the winemakers, and extras like picnics in the vineyards.

-Some top tour companies include Pure Luxury Transportation, Artisan Wine Tours, Behind The Gates Tours, Platypus Wine Tours, Valley Wine Tours, Wine Country Chauffeur, Wine Country Journeys, Woody's Wine Tours, and Beau Wine Tours.
+Some top tour companies include Pure Luxury Transportation, Artisan Wine Tours, Platypus Wine Tours, Valley Wine Tours, Wine Country Chauffeur, Wine Country Journeys, Woody's Wine Tours, Beau Wine Tours, and Comfort Wine Tours.
 Many wineries offer self-guided or guided tours of their vineyards; find all Sonoma County wineries here.

 Here are 10 tips for exploring Sonoma County's vineyards and wineries:

 1. Sonoma County Vineyard Adventures

 This program encourages you to enjoy no-appointment, complimentary, self-guided vineyard tours at many top wineries, like Matanzas Creek Winery with its expansive lavender fields.
 The trails are no more than a mile long and relatively easy to walk.
 Please check availability with each individual winery before visiting, as programs may change.
 Details: Sonoma Country Vineyard Adventures